Message#

 [Code for Robot 2.]

-[Display what message Robot 1 sends.]
+[Display the message Robot 1 sends.]

 print [Robot 2] on screen ▶